fraigo/git_tutorial/content/git-client.md

 Once the installation is completed.
 You can **test the `Git` command** in a terminal/command window:

-    Git
+    git --version

 The result will appear with a text like this:

     Git version 2.14.3 (Apple Git-98)

-If it shows an error message like this, you need to check your instalation process:
+If there were any error messages like the following, you need to check your instalation process:

     Git: command not found

+### Configure your Git client

+After you installed your Git client, you need to put some information about the Git user account.

+* First, define the **user name** of your Git account:

+    git config set user.name "My Name"

+* Then, define the **user email** of the Git account:

+    git config set user.email "my.email@host.com"